 Table of Contents

-Whether it’s because of passkeys or another form of passwordless authentication, experts tend to agree that apps on the Internet need to move away from passwords.
-To understand what this shift means for apps, websites, developers, and end-users, it’s essential to grasp the key differences between passkeys and their predecessor, along with the reasons why passkeys are considered superior.
+In an ironic turn of events, Google announced its rollout of passkeys on World Password Day in 2023, proclaiming the “beginning of the end of the password.”
+Whether it’s because of passkeys or another form of passwordless authentication, experts tend to agree that apps on the internet need to move away from passwords.
+To understand what this shift means for apps, websites, developers, and end-users, it’s essential to grasp the difference between passwords and passkeys, along with the reasons why passkeys are considered superior.

 Main Points

-Passwords are familiar but flawed – They remain the default login method because everyone knows how to use them, but they come with serious usability and security weaknesses.
+Passwords are familiar but flawed: They remain the default login method because everyone knows how to use them, but they come with serious usability and security weaknesses.

-Passkeys solve those weaknesses – By replacing memorized strings with device-based cryptography and biometrics, passkeys eliminate phishing risks, reduce user friction, and offer stronger privacy.
+Passkeys solve those weaknesses: By replacing memorized strings with device-based cryptography and biometrics, passkeys eliminate phishing risks, reduce user friction, and offer stronger privacy.

-The shift is already underway – Tech leaders like Apple, Google, and Microsoft are rolling out passkeys as the new standard, meaning organizations and developers need to prepare for a passwordless future.
+The shift is already underway: Tech leaders like Apple, Google, and Microsoft are rolling out passkeys as the new standard, meaning organizations and developers need to prepare for a passwordless future.

 What are passwords?